 In 2021/22 the council continued to perform well in key priority areas for West Lothian.
 This included; improving attainment and positive destinations, minimising poverty through effective housing and tenancy management and welfare support for the most deprived in our community and delivering high quality and technology-enabled personalised care at home for older people.
 The council also had to mitigate the varied impacts of the Coronavirus pandemic on service performance in this year, which required some services to cease for a significant part of the year, or delivered in different ways.
-Though elements of service performance was impacted by the constraints of this period, performance remained on target in many of the key performance outcomes.
+Though elements of service performance outcomes.